Senate set to consider a rebuke to Trump on Saudi Arabia

 The administration has been putting pressure on the Senate to reject the measure, which would cut off all support for Saudi Arabia's military actions on Yemen.

-On the eve of his Senate briefing, Pompeo penned an opinion piece in the Wall Street Journal calling the criticism of Saudi Arabia over Khashoggi's murder a "pile on" and he urged senators not to break the Saudi-U.S. alliance.
+On the eve of his Senate briefing, Pompeo penned an opinion piece in The Wall Street Journal calling the criticism of Saudi Arabia over Khashoggi's murder a "pile on" and urging senators not to break the Saudi-U.S. alliance.

 "Degrading U.S.-Saudi ties would be a grave mistake for the national security of the U.S. and its allies," Pompeo wrote.

 But senators on both sides of the aisle were already expressing skepticism about the thoroughness of the briefing, noting that CIA Director Gina Haspel won’t be in attendance.
-The CIA has concluded that bin Salman was behind the murder, a "high confidence" assessment that Trump has not agreed with.
+The CIA has concluded that the crown prince was behind the murder, a "high confidence" assessment that Trump has not agreed with.

 Sen. Lindsey Graham, R-S.C., and Bob Menendez, D-N.J., wrote a letter Tuesday to Senate leaders, calling it "critical" that Haspel or someone from the CIA conduct the briefing.